-F. DIMENSIONAL AND DENSITY REQUIREMENTS.
+F. DIMENSIONAL AND DENSITY REQUIREMENTS

 (1) Table of Requirements.
-Notwithstanding anything to the contrary in this Zoning Bylaw, the dimensional requirements applicable in the NL-SGOD are as follows:
+Notwithstanding anything to the contrary in this Zoning Bylaw, the dimensional requirements applicable in the NLSGOD are as follows:

 Lot Area Minimum lot area = 44,000 square feet.
 At least 90% of the lot area requirement must be met without including any "wetland" as defined in M.G.L.
 Chapter 131, §40.

 Lot Frontage Minimum lot frontage = 100 feet.
 Front Yard Setback Not less than 30 feet.
 Side & Rear Setback Not less than 20 feet unless abutting a residential use, then the setback shall be not less than 40 feet.
 Building Height No building or portion thereof or other structure of any kind shall exceed 40 feet excluding chimneys, towers, spires, cupolas, antennas, or other projections of or attachments to a building that do not enclose potentially habitable floor space, provided that they do not exceed the height of the building by more than ten (10) feet or 20% of building height, whichever is greater.

-Minimum As-of- (1) A density of at least eight (8) units per acre for Right Residential Developable Land zoned for single-family residential use; Density - (2) A density of at least twelve (12) units per acre for Developable Land zoned for 2- and/or 3-family residential use; or (3) A density of at least twenty (20) units per acre for Developable Land zoned for multi-family residential use.
+Minimum As-of- Right Residential Density (1) A density of at least eight (8) units per acre for Developable Land zoned for single-family residential use; · (2) A density of at least twelve (12) units per acre for Developable Land zoned for 2- and/or 3-family residential use; or (3) A density of at least twenty (20) units per acre for Developable Land zoned for multi-family residential use.
 Maximum As-of- Twenty-five (25) residential units per acre for Developable Right Residential Land zoned for residential use.
 Density

-G. PARKING REQUIREMENTS.
+G. PARKING REQUIREMENTS

-The parking requirements applicable for Projects within the NL-SGOD are as follows.
+The parking requirements applicable for Projects within the NLSGOD are as follows.

-- (1) Number of Parking Spaces.
-Unless otherwise found to be unduly restrictive with respect to Project feasibility and approved by the PAA, the parking requirements set forth in Section G. shall be applicable to all projects in the NL-SGOD by use, either in surface parking, within garages, or other structures. - The PAA may allow for additional visitor parking spaces beyond the maximum spaces per unit if deemed appropriate given the design, layout, and density of the proposed residential or other development.
+- (1) Number of parking spaces.
+Unless otherwise found to be Unduly Restrictive with respect to Project feasibility and approved by the PAA, the parking requirements in Article IV: Required Off-Street Parking shall be applicable to all projects in the SGOD by use, either in surface parking, within garages or other structures. - The PAA may allow for additional visitor parking spaces beyond the maximum spaces per unit if deemed appropriate given the design, layout, and density of the proposed residential or other development.
 The PAA may allow for a decrease in any required parking as provided in Sections (2) and (3) below. - (2) Shared Parking.
 Notwithstanding anything to the contrary herein, the use of shared parking to fulfill parking demands noted above that occur at different times of day is strongly encouraged.
-Minimum parking requirements above may be reduced by the PAA through the Plan Approval process (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit) if the Applicant can demonstrate that shared spaces will meet parking demands by using accepted methodologies (e.g. the Urban Land Institute Shared Parking Report, ITE Shared Parking Guidelines, or other approved studies). - (3) Reduction in Parking Requirements.
-Notwithstanding anything to the contrary herein, any minimum required amount of parking may be reduced by the PAA through the Plan Approval process (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), if the Applicant can demonstrate that the lesser amount of parking will not cause excessive congestion, or endanger public safety, and that lesser amount of parking will provide positive environmental or other benefits, taking into consideration: - (a) The availability of surplus off street parking in the vicinity of the use being served and/or the proximity of a bus stop or transit station;
+Minimum parking requirements above may be reduced by the PAA through the Plan Approval process (or, for Projects not requiring Plan Approval, prior to submission of any application for a Building Permit), if the Applicant can demonstrate that shared spaces will meet parking demands by using accepted